tamararruda/DnX/README.md

 # DnX and FastDnX

-This is repo for "Distill n' Explain: explaining graph neural networks using simple surrogates".
+This is repo for [Distill n' Explain: explaining graph neural networks using simple surrogates](https://arxiv.org/abs/2303.10139).
 This folder contains the source code of using **DnX and FastDnX** to explain node predictions.

 **Authors:**